Formation and evaporation of strangelets during the merger of two compact stars: Introduction

-While strangelets can rather easily be produced, their fate is unclear, since they can evaporate if the temperature is sufficiently high.
-The possibility of strangelet evaporation has been studied in a cosmological context in \cite{Alcock:1985vc}, where it was shown that only lumps with a baryon number larger than $10^{52}$ can survive.
-That result was criticized in \cite{Madsen:1986jg} on the basis of a few technical points and it was shown that fragments with a baryon mass of about $10^{46}$ can avoid evaporation.
-Here, we will adopt the formalism developed in \cite{Alcock:1985vc} and we will take into account the criticisms of \cite{Madsen:1986jg} but we will consider a different scenario, i.e. the production of strangelets at the moment of the merger of two compact stars.
-Traditionally, this problem has been associated with the merger of two QSs \cite{Paulucci:2014vna} \footnote{The merger of a QS with a black-hole was discussed in \cite{Kluzniak:2002dm} where it was shown that no matter is ejected in that case.}, but in the last years it has been suggested that QSs and NSs can coexist \cite{Drago:2013fsa,Drago:2015cea,Drago:2015dea,Wiktorowicz:2017swq}.
-It is therefore important to discuss also the merger of a QS with a NS, specially because GW170817-GRB170817A-AT2017gfo could be an example of such an event \cite{Drago:2017bnf,DePietri:2019khb}.
-In this paper, by using the theory of fragmentation and results of simulations of mergers, we will show that only very massive fragments of quark matter can survive evaporation and therefore their density in the galaxy is low enough to allow the co-existence of NSs with QSs.
-This same argument also clarifies why strangelets have never been detected in experiments.
-Finally, we will show that the evaporation of most of the fragments of quark matter into nucleons takes place close to the central region of the merger and therefore the evolution of that material is similar to that of the nucleonic material ejected during the merger: therefore it can contribute to the kilonova signal in the same way.
+While strangelets can rather easily be produced by QS mergers, their fate is unclear, since they can evaporate if the temperature is sufficiently high.
+The possibility of strangelet evaporation has been studied in a cosmological context in \cite{Alcock:1985vc,Madsen:1986jg}, where it was shown that only lumps with a large baryon number can survive.
+Here, we will adopt the formalism developed in \cite{Alcock:1985vc} and we will take into account the criticisms of \cite{Madsen:1986jg} but we will consider a different scenario, i.e. the production of strangelets at the moment of the merger of two compact stars (cf.~\cite{Paulucci:2014vna,Biswas2017,Lai2020}).
+Traditionally, this problem has been associated with the merger of two QSs \cite{Bauswein:2008gx,Bauswein:2009im,Paulucci:2014vna} \footnote{The merger of a QS with a black-hole was discussed in \cite{Kluzniak:2002dm} where no mass ejection was observed.}, but in the last years it has been suggested that QSs and NSs can coexist \cite{Drago:2013fsa,Drago:2015cea,Drago:2015dea,Wiktorowicz:2017swq}.
+In this regard we emphasize that tidal deformability constraints as well as the potential merger outcome are compatible with GW170817 being a QS-QS or QS-NS merger~\cite{Drago:2017bnf,Burgio:2018yix,DePietri:2019khb}.